alejandrorivera22/cineapp/README.md

   **ciena.ruta.images=/home/youruser/cineapp/images/**

 ### 4. Sample Images
-- **Important:** You must copy these images into the folder you defined in ciena.ruta.images so the application can display them correctly at runtime.
+- **Important:** You must copy the images located in resources/images into the folder you defined in ciena.ruta.images so the application can display them correctly at runtime.

 ### 5. Start MySQL